 Printmaking Tools That Work

-Registration jigs, brayer holders, and ink racks built by a printmaker who got tired of bad alignment and bench chaos.
+Built by a printmaker who got tired of bad print alignment and bench chaos.
+Designed for the small, messy, always-in-progress kind of studio.

 Print Drying Rack